tiagobluiz/pleo-challenge/README.md

   microservice and better distribute the workload, we should use job queues such as RabbitMQ.
 The orchestrator would partition the dataset into multiple chunks and then each server would consume it from the queue.
 For simplicity’s sake, I assumed a single server, thus I don't deal with the distribution of work among multiple servers.
+- Currency problems are assumed to be handled by the Payment service.
+- The job will be run at the 1st day of each month at midnight.
+I've assumed that time zones are not a problem for simplicity’s sake - but either way if we had a cloud provider with servers in each continent, as we will always point to the closest server, this shouldn't be a problem (or at least we wouldn't fail by much).

 ## Brief Notes